-Commissions paid to brokers for portfolio transactions for the periods ended December 31, 2021 and 2020 is disclosed in the statements of comprehensive income.
+Commissions paid to brokers for portfolio transactions for the years ended December 31, 2021 and 2020 are disclosed in the statements of comprehensive income (loss).

-There were no soft dollar commissions paid during the periods ended December 31, 2021 and 2020.
+There were \$6 of soft dollar commissions paid during the years ended December 31, 2021 (2020-nil).